 - Before you start cooking – in a heat proof bowl, cover raw cashews with just boiled water for at least 30 minutes, or up to an hour.
 If you’re in a hurry you can simmer the cashews on the stove top for about 10 minutes until they are pale and plump.

-- Start a large pot of lightly salted water to boil for the pasta.
-When water is boiling add pasta and cook according to package instructions.
+- Start a large pot of lightly salted water to boil for the pasta and cook according to package instructions.
 Reserve about 3/4 cup cooking water.
 Drain and set aside.

 - In a small bowl mix together all the dried spices – onion powder, garlic powder, oregano, paprika, thyme, and cayenne (if using) until well combined.